opc-cpvp/sondage-survey-external/README.md

  Survey.surveyLocalization.locales["fr"].otherItemText = "Autre";
 ```

-pagePrevText: "Previous",
-pageNextText: "Next",
-completeText: "Complete",
-previewText: "Preview",
-editText: "Edit",
-startSurveyText: "Start",
-otherItemText: "Other (describe)",
-noneItemText: "None",
-selectAllItemText: "Select All",
-progressText: "Page {0} of {1}",
-panelDynamicProgressText: "Record {0} of {1}",
-questionsProgressText: "Answered {0}/{1} questions",
-emptySurvey: "There is no visible page or question in the survey.",
-completingSurvey: "Thank you for completing the survey!",
-completingSurveyBefore:
-"Our records show that you have already completed this survey.",
-loadingSurvey: "Loading Survey...",
-optionsCaption: "Choose...",
-value: "value",
-requiredError: "Please answer the question.",
-requiredErrorInPanel: "Please answer at least one question.",
-requiredInAllRowsError: "Please answer questions in all rows.",
-numericError: "The value should be numeric.",
-textMinLength: "Please enter at least {0} characters.",
-textMaxLength: "Please enter less than {0} characters.",
-textMinMaxLength: "Please enter more than {0} and less than {1} characters.",
-minRowCountError: "Please fill in at least {0} rows.",
-minSelectError: "Please select at least {0} variants.",
-maxSelectError: "Please select no more than {0} variants.",
-numericMinMax:
-"The '{0}' should be equal or more than {1} and equal or less than {2}",
-numericMin: "The '{0}' should be equal or more than {1}",
-numericMax: "The '{0}' should be equal or less than {1}",
-invalidEmail: "Please enter a valid e-mail address.",
-invalidExpression: "The expression: {0} should return 'true'.",
-urlRequestError: "The request returned error '{0}'. {1}",
-urlGetChoicesError:
-"The request returned empty data or the 'path' property is incorrect",
-exceedMaxSize: "The file size should not exceed {0}.",
-otherRequiredError: "Please enter the other value.",
-uploadingFile:
-"Your file is uploading.
+- pagePrevText: "Previous",
+- pageNextText: "Next",
+- completeText: "Complete",
+- previewText: "Preview",
+- editText: "Edit",
+- startSurveyText: "Start",
+- otherItemText: "Other (describe)",
+- noneItemText: "None",
+- selectAllItemText: "Select All",
+- progressText: "Page {0} of {1}",
+- panelDynamicProgressText: "Record {0} of {1}",
+- questionsProgressText: "Answered {0}/{1} questions",
+- emptySurvey: "There is no visible page or question in the survey.",
+- completingSurvey: "Thank you for completing the survey!",
+- completingSurveyBefore: "Our records show that you have already completed this survey.",
+- loadingSurvey: "Loading Survey...",
+- optionsCaption: "Choose...",
+- value: "value",
+- requiredError: "Please answer the question.",
+- requiredErrorInPanel: "Please answer at least one question.",
+- requiredInAllRowsError: "Please answer questions in all rows.",
+- numericError: "The value should be numeric.",
+- textMinLength: "Please enter at least {0} characters.",
+- textMaxLength: "Please enter less than {0} characters.",
+- textMinMaxLength: "Please enter more than {0} and less than {1} characters.",
+- minRowCountError: "Please fill in at least {0} rows.",
+- minSelectError: "Please select at least {0} variants.",
+- maxSelectError: "Please select no more than {0} variants.",
+- numericMinMax: "The '{0}' should be equal or more than {1} and equal or less than {2}",
+- numericMin: "The '{0}' should be equal or more than {1}",
+- numericMax: "The '{0}' should be equal or less than {1}",
+- invalidEmail: "Please enter a valid e-mail address.",
+- invalidExpression: "The expression: {0} should return 'true'.",
+- urlRequestError: "The request returned error '{0}'. {1}",
+- urlGetChoicesError: "The request returned empty data or the 'path' property is incorrect",
+- exceedMaxSize: "The file size should not exceed {0}.",
+- otherRequiredError: "Please enter the other value.",
+- uploadingFile: "Your file is uploading.
 Please wait several seconds and try again.",
-loadingFile: "Loading...",
-chooseFile: "Choose file(s)...",
-noFileChosen: "No file chosen",
-confirmDelete: "Do you want to delete the record?",
-keyDuplicationError: "This value should be unique.",
-addColumn: "Add column",
-addRow: "Add row",
-removeRow: "Remove",
-addPanel: "Add new",
-removePanel: "Remove",
-choices_Item: "item",
-matrix_column: "Column",
-matrix_row: "Row",
-savingData: "The results are saving on the server...",
-savingDataError: "An error occurred and we could not save the results.",
-savingDataSuccess: "The results were saved successfully!",
-saveAgainButton: "Try again",
-timerMin: "min",
-timerSec: "sec",
-timerSpentAll: "You have spent {0} on this page and {1} in total.",
-timerSpentPage: "You have spent {0} on this page.",
-timerSpentSurvey: "You have spent {0} in total.",
-timerLimitAll:
-"You have spent {0} of {1} on this page and {2} of {3} in total.",
-timerLimitPage: "You have spent {0} of {1} on this page.",
-timerLimitSurvey: "You have spent {0} of {1} in total.",
-cleanCaption: "Clean",
-clearCaption: "Clear",
-chooseFileCaption: "Choose file",
-removeFileCaption: "Remove this file",
-booleanCheckedLabel: "Yes",
-booleanUncheckedLabel: "No",
-confirmRemoveFile: "Are you sure that you want to remove this file: {0}?",
-confirmRemoveAllFiles: "Are you sure that you want to remove all files?",
-questionTitlePatternText: "Question Title",
+- loadingFile: "Loading...",
+- chooseFile: "Choose file(s)...",
+- noFileChosen: "No file chosen",
+- confirmDelete: "Do you want to delete the record?",
+- keyDuplicationError: "This value should be unique.",
+- addColumn: "Add column",
+- addRow: "Add row",
+- removeRow: "Remove",
+- addPanel: "Add new",
+- removePanel: "Remove",
+- choices_Item: "item",
+- matrix_column: "Column",
+- matrix_row: "Row",
+- savingData: "The results are saving on the server...",
+- savingDataError: "An error occurred and we could not save the results.",
+- savingDataSuccess: "The results were saved successfully!",
+- saveAgainButton: "Try again",
+- timerMin: "min",
+- timerSec: "sec",
+- timerSpentAll: "You have spent {0} on this page and {1} in total.",
+- timerSpentPage: "You have spent {0} on this page.",
+- timerSpentSurvey: "You have spent {0} in total.",
+- timerLimitAll: "You have spent {0} of {1} on this page and {2} of {3} in total.",
+- timerLimitPage: "You have spent {0} of {1} on this page.",
+- timerLimitSurvey: "You have spent {0} of {1} in total.",
+- cleanCaption: "Clean",
+- clearCaption: "Clear",
+- chooseFileCaption: "Choose file",
+- removeFileCaption: "Remove this file",
+- booleanCheckedLabel: "Yes",
+- booleanUncheckedLabel: "No",
+- confirmRemoveFile: "Are you sure that you want to remove this file: {0}?",
+- confirmRemoveAllFiles: "Are you sure that you want to remove all files?",
+- questionTitlePatternText: "Question Title"